kevin91nl/entity-salience/README.md

 ## Git hooks

-Make sure to install the Git hooks such that it checks whether the code adheres to a few standards on each commit.
+Make sure to install the Git hooks such that it checks whether the code adheres to a few standards (PEP-8 and Numpy docstrings) on each commit.
 The Git hooks are installed by executing the following command:

 `docker-compose up --build githook-installer`